How to Disable Windows 11 Startup Sound

 Summary

-You can easily silence your computer by using the Sound Control Panel or the Registry Editor.
+You can silence your computer using either the Sound Control Panel or the Registry Editor.
 The Settings method is recommended for most users.
-If you need more help, check out our other guides on Windows 11 optimization to keep your system running smoothly.
+For more help, explore our other Windows 11 optimization guides to keep your system running smoothly.

 Does disabling the startup sound affect other system sounds?